 William Mitchell Kendall never delivered a single piece of mail, but he gave the United States Post Office its most famous motto.

-Born in 1856 in Jamaica Plain, Mass. to a prominent family – his aunt was Maria Mitchell – Kendall was trained at Harvard and MIT.
-In 1882 he joined the New York architectural firm McKim, Mead & White, which was the preeminent design firm of its day.
+Born in 1856 in Jamaica Plain, Mass., to a prominent family – the nephew of astronomer Maria Mitchell – Kendall trained at Harvard and MIT.
+In 1882 he joined the New York architectural firm McKim, Mead & White, the preeminent design firm of its day.

 The principles – Charles McKim, Stanford White and William Mead – were men about town, flashy and larger than life.
 Their focus was more on broad architectural statements, not on minor details.
 But they hired the best draftsmen in the world.
 Kendall was a detail man, credited with smoothing and polishing the work of the firm’s other architects.

-“Kendall was a mean, small-minded man who took precedent as his only cue;" she said, "they began repeating themselves in the 1890’s, and you can spot the details on their later buildings lifted directly from their earlier ones.”
+“Kendall was a mean, small-minded man who took precedent as his only cue,” she wrote.
+“They began repeating themselves in the 1890’s, and you can spot the details on their later buildings lifted directly from their earlier ones.”

-Nevertheless, American institutions clamored for the Beaux-Arts architectural style that the firm was known for, and cities, universities and other institutions filled the firm’s schedule with demands for public buildings.
+Nevertheless, American institutions clamored for the Beaux-Arts architectural style that the firm executed.
+Cities, universities, railroads and libraries filled the firm’s schedule with demands for public buildings.

 Kendall’s work can be seen throughout New York and New England.
 He contributed to the design of the Boston Public Library.

-He designed the Fleming Museum in Burlington, Vt. as well as the city’s City Hall.
-He designed the canopy that sits atop Plymouth Rock.
+He designed the Fleming Museum in Burlington, Vt., as well as the city’s City Hall.
+Kendall designed the canopy that sits atop Plymouth Rock.
 Kendall also designed the Arlington Memorial Bridge, complete with its gold statues, that crosses the Potomac River between Arlington National Cemetery and the Lincoln Memorial in Washington, D.C.

 Perhaps his most lasting contribution to American culture however, is found in New York City where he designed the James Farley Post Office.
 Originally named the General Post Office, the building opened in 1912.
-It was this building that gave the postal service its unofficial motto: “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
+It gave the postal service its unofficial motto: “Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”